angelatanyf/website02/README.md

-# website02
-This is my personal website
+1. This is a website hosted on Github that can be accessed from https://angelatanyf.github.io/website02/

-stuff
-some more stuff

-it's 4.16pm on my clock
+2. If any new public event occurs, a notification will be sent to the telegram channel DevOps ShowAndTell via IFTTT